dwayne/playwhe/README.rst

 .. code-block:: bash

-    $ playwhe --init sqlite:////home/dwayne/playwhe.db
+    $ playwhe --verbose --init sqlite:///$HOME/playwhe.db

-The command creates a new SQLite database in the :code:`playwhe.db` file in the :code:`/home/dwayne` directory.
+The command creates a new SQLite database in the :code:`playwhe.db` file in the :code:`$HOME` directory.
 The database contains the tables needed for storing the Play Whe results.

-Once the database has been initialized you can begin to load or sync the Play Whe results as needed.
+Once the database has been initialized you can begin to load or update the Play Whe results as needed.

 **Load**